Recommended Global Nursing Conferences

 About Community Nursing and Public Health 2018 Conference

-Community Nursing 2018 is extremely pleased to welcome you to the “International Conference on Community Nursing and Public Health” to be held on September 17-18, 2018 at Cape Town in South Africa.
+Community Nursing 2018 is extremely pleased to welcome you to the “International Conference on Community Nursing and Public Health” to be held on November 19-21, 2018 in Cape Town, South Africa.
 The theme of the conference is “Advancement in Public Health by integration of Community Nursing Practices”.
-This conference aims to bring together individuals and organizations from varied fields of healthcare and provide a global platform for exchange of innovative ideas thereby benefiting the global scientific community.
+This conference aims to bring together individuals and organizations from varied fields of healthcare and provide a global platform for the exchange of innovative ideas thereby benefiting the global scientific community.
 As global healthcare faces newer challenges every day it is a prime time to unite and salute those who work endlessly to combat these threats.

 Scope and Importance

-Community Nursing2018 provides an unmatched opportunity for nursing practitioners, healthcare experts, public health organizations, clinical researchers, academics, physicians and students to meet and network with famous individuals and organizations from their respective fields and to get useful insights in the latest clinical researches.
-This kind of event encourages medical professionals of all levels of experience to participate in an interactive educational growth environment that is not easily found within the confines of ones work place.
-Besides South Africa is one of the most beautiful places in the continent of Africa and they leave no stone unturned to indulge their guests.
+Community Nursing 2018 provides an unmatched opportunity for nursing practitioners, healthcare experts, public health organizations, clinical researchers, academics, physicians and students to meet and network with famous individuals and organizations from their respective fields and to get useful insights in the latest clinical researches.
+This kind of event encourages medical professionals of all levels of experience to participate in an interactive educational growth environment that is not easily found within the confines of one's workplace.
+Besides South Africa is one of the most beautiful places on the continent of Africa and they leave no stone unturned to indulge their guests.

 Leading Nurses from all over the world, Physicians, Emergency Healthcare Professionals, Public Health Workers, Nursing Educators, Professors, Research fellows and many more from leading universities, Directors and members of Associations and Societies, Leading Healthcare Companies and Medical Research institutions, Hospitals, Researchers sharing their novel researches in the area of Community Nursing, Healthcare & Medicine, Emerging Entrepreneurs, Students.